 1. Tamron 10-24mm f/3.5-4.5 Di II VC HLD

 Starting off our list, we have an amazing Tamron 10-24mm f/3.5-4.5 Di II VC HLD lens which promises a lot at an affordable price.
-This lens comes with 10-24mm focal length and a maximum aperture of f/3.5-4.5.
-Furthermore, it’s a huge upgrade over Tamron’s original wide-angle zoom lens adding renewed autofocus system that’s both quicker and more accurate.
+This lens comes with a 10-24mm focal length and a maximum aperture of f/3.5-4.5.
+Furthermore, it’s a huge upgrade over Tamron’s original wide-angle zoom lens adding a renewed autofocus system that’s both quicker and more accurate.
 The highlight of this lens is probably its build quality.
 It’s sturdy, but also lightweight with its 440g.
 Dimensions-wise, it’s not too big, packing 84x85mm.

 To make things better, it has great optical image stabilization, making your videos and photos look much better.
 You can now pretty much forget about shaky videos, as this stabilization works like a charm.
-As for the build quality, it includes well-known weather seals and fluorine coating on the front element, which prevents the lens from being damaged.
+As for the build quality, it includes well-known weather seals and a fluorine coating on the front element, which prevents the lens from being damaged.